risingwavelabs/risingwave-docs/cloud/organization-manage-users.md

 Here, you can get a list of all users in your organization.

-You can click the trash icon to remove a user from the organization.
+The owner can click the trash icon to remove a user from the organization.
 Removed users will lose access to all the resources in the organization, and their accounts will be deleted.